Writing a Science Paper

 Wigston, D. J., Sanes, J. R. (1982).
 Selective reinnervation of adult mammalian muscle by axons from different segmental levels.
 Nature 299, 464-7.

 van der Hoeven, F., Z'Ak'any, J., Duboule, D. (1996).
 Gene transpositions in the HoxD complex reveal a hierarchy of regulatory controls.
 Cell 85, 1025-1035.

 - It is absolutely imperative that you use your own words in your writing.
 I sometimes find that in trying to summarize someone else's work, I lose my voice.
 I begin to feel that there is no conceivable way of describing the work that is better than the way that the original authors did.
 This may happen to you.
 However, you MUST find your own voice for essays, you MUST use your own language.
 I want to see your writing style.
 One simple trick that I have used is to read the published paper(s) and jot down my own shorthand notes summarizing the key points.
 Then I put away the paper, go to another room where the original paper can't tempt me, and write the summary in my own language.
-Refine your language in subsequent drafts to improve it, but do not compare your language to theirs in a side-by-side manner.
-As long as you haven't explicitly based your writing on somebody else's, you will not commit plagiarism.
-Plagiarism cannot happen by bad luck.
+Refine your language in subsequent drafts to improve it, but do not ever compare your language to theirs in a side-by-side manner.